{user_name}

 Warehouse robot Mule

-The Heavy Mule is a very robust and smart warehouse robot that orients itself using an inductive guidance system and RFID tags.
+The Heavy Mule is a very robust and smart warehouse robot that navigates using an inductive guidance system and RFID tags.

 View project

-Project Compact winding drive 6 switch cabinets open
+Project Compact Winding Drive 6 Control cabinets open

 Compact winding drive